massalabs/massa-standards/wallet/dapps-communication.md

 ## Abstract

 The idea of this RFC is to propose a general standard for communication between wallets (Thyra, Bearby, any external wallet) and massa-web3 such that both:
-- Dapp creators could have a unified interface they could make use of in their dapps which would allow them to easily switch to another compatible to the stnadard wallet client if they need to without breaking a single line of code in their Dapps.
+- Dapp creators could have a unified interface they could make use of in their dapps which would allow them to easily switch to another compatible to the standard wallet client if they need to without breaking a single line of code in their Dapps.
 - Wallets (light or heavy) could implement the corresponding wallet standard and expose themselves for direct use this way ensuring that any massa dapp could make use of them or easily switch to them if needed.

 ## Motivation